 50 Pages Posted: 9 Nov 2020 Last revised: 16 Sep 2021

 Date Written: June 21, 2020

-We investigate how the growth of index-based investing impacts the intraday stock dynamics using a large high-frequency dataset, which consists of 1-second level trade data for all S&P 500 constituents from 2004 to 2018.
-We estimate intraday trading volume, volatility, correlation, and beta using estimators that are statistically efficient under market microstructure noise and observation asynchronicity.
-We find the intraday patterns indeed change substantially over time.
-For example, in the recent decade, the trading volume and correlation significantly increase at the end of trading session; the betas of different stocks start dispersed in the morning, but generally move towards one during the day.
-Besides, the daily dispersion in trading volume is high at the market open and low near the market close.
-These intraday patterns demonstrate the implication of the growth of index-based strategies and the active-open, passive-close intraday trading profile.
-We theoretically support our interpretation via a market impact model with time-varying liquidity provision from both single-stock and index-fund investors.
+We investigate the implications of index-based investing on intraday stock dynamics using a large high-frequency data set, which consists of trade prices sampled every five seconds for all S&P 500 constituents from 2004 to 2019.
+We estimate multiple aspects of intraday stock dynamics, including trading volume, volatility, correlation, and beta using estimators that are efficient in the high-frequency setting.
+We find informative intraday patterns that evolve over time.
+For example, in the recent decade, the correlation and trading volume increase substantially at the end of trading session; the betas of stocks converge towards one during the day.
+We show these patterns can be attributed to a ''firm-specific open, index-based close'' intraday trading profile.
+We theoretically support our findings via a market impact model with time-varying informational shocks and trading demands from single-stock and index investors.

-Keywords: index-based investing, intraday stock dynamics, high-frequency data, efficient estimation
+Keywords: index-based investing, intraday stock dynamics, high-frequency data, market impact model

 JEL Classification: G11, G12